ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** To arrive at the simplest truth requires years of contemplation. — Isaac Newton
+> **Citacao:** Don't wait for the right opportunity: create it. — George Bernard Shaw

 fim do arquivo